CarolYing/UtmostU-project/README.md

-A collection of code I wrote for the UtomostU project (partial).
+A collection of code I wrote for the UtomostU project.
+Note: The code other teammates wrote are not shown in this repository.